 $600.00, I did not have, so in 1991 the cost was 900.00; by the spring of 1991, I paid for my class!
 The Dale Carnegie course was one of the best experiences in my life.

-Over about the next three years, I went back as a graduate assistant, so in many ways, I was able to take the class an additional two times!
+Over about the next three years, I went back as a graduate assistant, so I was able to take the class an additional two times in many ways!

 What did I learn from Dale Carnegie?